 Our focus is to create lush AfroBrit Style that is refined, distinctive, and beautiful.
 We ensure all our products are produced to highest standard using authentic African/British materials sourced locally in order to control and eliminate the risk of exploitation of labour witnessed in producing for most big brands.

-Read the story of our designer Rosetta Omo Uno Ahmed
+Meet our designer- Rosetta Omo Uno

 My African-ness is a huge part of me that I am thankful for and it gives me pleasure to be able to share some of the interesting aspects that drive my passion for ASKA London brand.
 One of the main reasons I decided to showcase African Art and culture is to contribute in my own little way, to reviving Ancient African art/history.

 I am particularly drawn to ancient Benin kingdom art and the great stories of the ancient Benin kingdom.
 For me, the Bini bronzes have always being objects of great interest with the bronze cast of Idianiyesigie (Idia the mother of Esigie) in the fore front.

 For me, Queen Idia is a great representation of feminism in ancient African history.
 She is described in history as a woman of royalty who gave a voice to other women at a time when women didn't have a say in the Oba's (King) court.